koushiroue/encarva/C-Ideation.md

 # 1.)
 Ideation of Snow Show
-Last Employed Signman clearing out road of heavy snowstorms (Major Stake) in turn of Direction tourists to Yulsegiving Festival (Impossible) (Goal)
+Last Employed Signman clearing out road of heavy snowstorms (Major Stake) in turn of Directioning tourists to Yulsegiving Festival (Impossible) (Goal)

 ### THEME
-HOPECORE /
+HOPECORE / SUSPENSE

-The theme of useing the power of the people / culture / festival to defeat the heavily damaging weather and prevent the collapsing world of white snow
+The theme of useing the power of the people / culture / festival to clear the heavily damaging weather and prevent the collapsing world of white snow

 WHO
 ### Protagonist

 Signman  - Last Signmens
+"Kind of sign' , Kind of Man" james baxter type design
+- Tsukumogami
+- Snow bring it life
+- Lighthouse Tower act as a failsafe towards the calamity

+Lighthouse- man
-- "Dissaster Prevention Division" Government of people
+- "Disaster Prevention Division" Government of people
-- Only one Signman left in the region
+- ~~Only one Signman left in the region~~ *canned*
 - Ability to Direct / Misdirect misfortune / flow of attack